 Ridgepoint earth dams are located on flattened portions of descending ridges and are quite rare.
 It is composed of a single, horseshoe-shaped wall.
 These dams are most useful for water storage and runoff collection.

-Keypoint earth dams are located in lower country where hills transition from convex to concave.
+Keypoint earth dams are located in lower countries where hills transition from convex to concave.
 These dams are primarily used to store irrigation water and are amenable to being placed in series on descending contours.
 These are most appropriate for 4-12% slopes.

 Contour earth dams are located along hillsides where the contour widens on relatively flat terrain (slope of 8 percent or less).
 They are 3-sided and the front of the dam is either concave or convex to follow the contour.
 They are most useful for domestic livestock and aquaculture.
 These tend to be relatively expensive in comparison to their water storage capacity.
 Like keypoint dams, contour dams are amenable to being placed in series on descending contours.
 There is insufficient natural catchment so diversion channels or swales are essential.

 Turkey nest earth dams are earthen water storage tanks best placed on the highest available site with flat ground.
 These dams do not capture runoff, so they must be filled with external water sources.
-These are much cheaper than constructed tanks, but limited to use for irrigation, where as constructed tanks can be used for drinking water as well.
+These are much cheaper than constructed tanks, but limited to use for irrigation, whereas constructed tanks can be used for drinking water as well.
 These dams should be at least 100 feet x 100 feet x 10 feet (providing approximately 0.6 million gallons of storage) to be cost effective.

 Saddle earth dams are unusual because this type of land feature is rare – a saddle between two hills.
 These dams have two walls.
 These dams are most useful for fire control and ecosystem/wildlife support.
 This type of dam typically ends up being the highest dam on the landscape and has the potential to fill from hill runoff.